An Elvis Blue Christmas

 Private Party at Graceland

-The first Tuesday of every December is U.S. Tours Blue Christmas Party at Graceland.
+The first Tuesday of December is always Blue Christmas Party at Graceland.
 Enjoy a special evening Mansion Tour.
 Come see “The Lights at Graceland,” enjoy the Presley home at Night, as it would have looked on Christmas Eve when the family lived there.
-This U S Tours “Spectacular American Event” has been sold out for the last three years!
-Book Early.
+This U S Tours “Spectacular American Event” has been sold out for the last four years!

 . . .
 Per Person Prices: (Net)